Shubham189/ChunML.github.io/_posts/2016-09-30-Real-Time-Object-Recognition-part-two.md

 camera_test.py

 Hope you enjoy this project.
 Feel free to leave me some feedbacks or questions.
 I will be more than pleased to help.

-And see you soon, in the next projects!
+So we are done with this Real time Object Recognition project, but not with Machine Learning!
+And I'll see you soon, in the next projects!